5 December 2018

 The Crime Statistics Agency has today released key family violence measures from the 2017-18 Victorian Family Violence Database.

-The Database includes data for the period between 1 July 2012 and 30 June 2017 from across a range of Victorian government agencies.
-Data included relates to:
+The Database includes data for the period between 1 July 2013 and 30 June 2018 from across a range of Victorian government agencies.
+Similar to previous releases, the data included relates to:

 - Family incidents recorded by police

 - Family violence services for women and children

 - Legal services provided by Victoria Legal Aid